oOps1627/angular-calendar-timeline/README.md

 }
 ```

-This is not all component API.
-Later I will add some documentation.
+This is not all API of component.
+Maybe later I will add some documentation.
 Currently, you can see comments inside
 TimelineComponent.

 <h3 align="center">Custom view modes</h3>

-Library allows you to add custom view mode, for example years, hours, minutes etc. All you need it extend two
+The library allows you to add custom view modes, for example, years, hours, minutes, etc. All you have to do is extends two
 classes: <b>ScaleGeneratorsManager</b> and <b>DivisionsAdaptorsManager</b>.

-<b>ScaleGeneratorsManager</b> returns scale generator depending on current zoom.
-Function of this generator is build the
+<b>ScaleGeneratorsManager</b> returns a scale generator depending on the current zoom.
+The function of this generator is to build the
 header with columns and dates inside each column.
-For each view mode existed own generator (they implement one interface), so it is the reason why
-we need some "manager".
+Each view mode has its own generator, so it is the reason why we need some "manager".

 <b>DivisionsAdaptorsManager</b> contains adaptors for different view modes.
-Those Adaptors use common interface, and
+Those Adaptors use a common interface, and
-they need for calculating operations with dates.
+they are necessary for calculating operations with dates.

-There is example how it should looks like, when I want to provide some additional view mode:
+Here is an example of how it should look, when you want to add some additional view modes:

 ```typescript
 import { NgModule } from '@angular/core';